 Never heard anyone complain over nice back muscles either.

-The 3 Point Dumbbell Row gets involvement from the biceps and the backside of the shoulders as well.
+The 3 point row on a bench gets involvement from the biceps and the backside of the shoulders as well.
 On top of that, because we’re only working one limb at a time your core is put to work as it resists your torso rotating as you pull the weight.
-Once you develop some strength with this one, you may actually start to feel your obliques working.
+Once you develop some strength with this 3 point row exercise, you may actually start to feel your obliques working.
+Strengthening the core is never a bad thing.

 As always with pulling exercises that work the upper back, you should always be using a weight that you can pause with at the top to ensure you aren’t just swinging the weight up and using momentum.
 Doesn’t mean you have to pause, just that you should be able to.